kanopi/lighthouse-circleci/examples/pantheon/drops-7/README.md

 # Working with an existing Pantheon Drupal 7 site

-You may have en existing Drupal 7 site on Pantheon and those don't come with the CircleCi setup out of the box like the Drupal 8 Composer projects.
+You may have an existing Drupal 7 site on Pantheon and those don't come with the CircleCi setup out of the box like the Drupal 8 Composer projects.

 Following these directions you can get the MultiDev deployment flow and Lighthouse audits